keyboard-dev/starter-template-v3/docs/third-party-apps.md

 This is the most secure method and works for all codespaces created from your repository.

 **Step 1: Navigate to Repository Settings**
-1. Go to your GitHub repository
+1. Go to your GitHub repository that you forked, it should have the name "codespace-executor".
 2. Click on the **Settings** tab (you need admin access)
 3. In the left sidebar, click **Secrets and variables**
 4. Click **Codespaces**